 - Disruptive students will be asked to cease the disruption.
 Noncompliance will be followed by immediate dismissal from class.
 The student is then required to contact the instructor outside of class, subject to instructor availability, before returning to class. - Missed exams and quizzes without an excuse will result in a zero for that exam or quiz respectively.
 At the instructor's discretion, a written excuse may be required.
 This includes exams missed due to removal from class due to disruptive behavior. - Students found cheating, directly or indirectly, will earn a zero for that assignment or exam.
 This is a subjective call, based on my years of experience.

 Required Materials

-- Textbook title: Fundamentals of General, Organic, and Biological Chemistry - \circ Edition: 8th, 4th, or 3rd - Author: McMurry - ISBN: 8th: 9780134015187, 4th: 0130418421, 3rd: 0139185178 - Scientific Calculator (cannot be a smart device). - Various Lab Materials listed below and in the labs. - Computer
+- Textbook title: Fundamentals of General, Organic, and Biological Chemistry

+- o Edition: 8th

+- o Author: McMurry

+- o ISBN: 8th: 9780134015187

+- Scientific Calculator (cannot be a smart device).

 Course Content: